AFL Grand Final: On-field entertainment

 Pre-match entertainment at the 2006 AFL Grand Final.

 Since the match was televised live in the late 1970s, many big Australian and international music stars have performed on the ground as part of pre-match, or occasionally half-time, entertainment.
 The pre-match entertainment has at times been criticised as uninspiring; and two performances in particular — Angry Anderson in 1991 and Meat Loaf in 2011 — are routinely mocked for the poor performances of the artists.
 On some occasions, the main pre-match/half-time entertainer has also performed a post-match entertainment set on the arena after the presentations and player celebrations have concluded, which is free and open to the general public.

 West Coast Eagles and Sydney Swans players lining up for the national anthem at the 2005 AFL Grand Final.

 The pre-match entertainment frequently features traditional football and Australian songs performed live, including "Up There Cazaly", "One Day in September", "That's the Thing About Football", "Holy Grail", "Waltzing Matilda" and the competing teams' club songs.
 Each year, a motorcade is staged, in which players who have retired since the previous grand final are given a lap of honour in open top cars.

 Curtain raiser matches are played on the main arena prior to the musical entertainment.
 Since 2008, this has been an under-16s or under-17s match, presently an exhibition match among the country's top under-17s players known as the AFL Futures match.
 Previously, the grand finals of the VFL/AFL reserves (1919–1999), VFL/AFL under-19s (from 1962 to 1991), and the Victorian statewide under-18s (from 1992 until 2007) were usually scheduled as one or two curtain raisers — although sometimes a drawn final and replay meant that a minor grade preliminary final, or no final at all, would be available as curtain raiser.

 After the teams enter the arena, each team lines up for a team photograph on the ground.
 The national anthem is performed live when the teams and umpires are lined up on the wing.

 The 2015 Grand Final sprint as the competitors cross the finish line.
 Majak Daw of North Melbourne was the winner.

 As part of the on-field entertainment, a sprint running race known as the AFL Grand Final Sprint is held on the field among players who are not taking part in the game.
 This was first established in 1979 and held each year until 1987 (except 1986) before being discontinued.
 It was re-established in 2002 and has been held each year since.

+Since 2025, clubs have been permitted to play music and other goal celebrations over the public address system and on the scoreboard during the grand final, the same as they would have the right to do at their home matches.